LivingLegacyMedia/vowbound/chapter_04.md

 "I'll help you," Cassian said to Elara.
 "There has to be another way.
 Give me until tomorrow.
 Don't sign anything yet."

 "Tomorrow?"
 Elara laughed bitterly.
-"What changes tomorrow?"
+"The first payment is due tomorrow at sundown.
+Master Torven starts seizing assets the day after.
+What changes in one day?"

 "Let me try."